SherG/sherrieg/content/blog/desantis-state-guard/index.md

 In weather emergencies, such as severe winter storms or hurricanes, state guard troops may travel <a href="https://vdf.virginia.gov/2022/01/26/vdf-provides-logistics-support-during-vng-winter-storm-response/" target="blank">hundreds of miles</a> to load and transport equipment.
 This includes radio communications devices, chainsaws, state fuel cards, and food -- which are delivered to National Guard staging areas.

+During the height of the COVID-19 pandemic,

+<div style="padding-left: 2.5em;"><p>State Guard troops performed many of the same <a href="https://www.ngaus.org/magazine/state-guards" target="blank">pandemic missions</a> as National Guard soldiers and airmen.
+They distributed food, vaccines and protective equipment; administered tests; screened people entering medical facilities; decontaminated personnel and facilities; helped process unemployment claims; and staffed mortuary trailers at hospitals.</p></div>

 Once activated, you have to be ready to show up within a narrow time frame with all of your gear.

 ### Capabilities vary between states